microsoft/code-with-engineering-playbook/documentation/best-practices/establish-and-manage.md

 # Establishing and managing documentation

 It should be source controlled and pr'd.
+E.g., [Async Design Reviews](../../design-reviews/recipes/async-design-reviews.md)